We offer volume discounts for orders over $5,000. Call us at (402) 469-6784 or contact us here.

 Cereal Rye has an excellent fibrous root system that alleviates surface compaction.
 Rye can be successful planted later then almost any other cover crop due to its low germination and growth temperature requirements.
 Cereal rye is known for being the best cereal crop at retaining residual N. It's typical for a fall planted cereal rye crop to scavenge on average 25 to 50 lbs of N, with cases scavenging in excess of 100 lbs of N. The vigorous spring growth has successful weed suppression through competition and allelopathic chemicals.
 Rye can be terminated in the spring through the alternative methods of rolling, mowing, or crimping after boot stage.
 Rye will out yield any other cereal crops when planted in droughty, infertile, or sandy soils.

-• Alfalfa (Vernal) - ORMI Inoculated Alfalfa (Vernal) - ORMI Inoculated
+• Alfalfa (Vernal) - OMRI Inoculated Alfalfa (Vernal) - OMRI Inoculated

 Alfalfa is the most common and most productive perennial legume.
 It is usually used as a perennial monoculture for hay but at low rates and with good rotational grazing, alfalfa can also be used in pasture mixes to boost diversity and animal performance.